adamjgrant/nothing/README.md

    - `archived/`: For manually archiving tasks once done (not auto-managed).
    - `sys/`: Logs (`activity.log`, `error.log`) and test utilities.
    - `extensions/`: Ruby scripts placed here will be run after the main script finishes its task management.
 Initially empty.
+   - `extensions/inactive/`: Place extensions here to deactivate them.
+   - `extensions/tests/`: Store test scripts for extensions here.
+These tests should be written to verify the functionality of individual extensions.

 2. **Task File Naming:**
    Tasks can optionally start with a date in the `YYYYMMDD` format.